-We spent nearly two months on Langkawi island.
+We spent nearly four months on Langkawi island.
 After reading this post you will know everything about living on this island, prices, the best things to do, to see and what you can’t miss!

 Langkawi is an archipelago of 104 islands!
 Langkawi is located in the Andaman Sea, on the Northwest of Malaysia (see map here).